Atana

-Atana or AThana (अठाण / अठाणा) is a raga (musical scale) in Carnatic music (South Indian classical music).
-It is a Janya raga (derived scale), whose Melakarta raga (parent, also known as janaka) is Sankarabharanam, 29th raga, commonly known as Shankarabharanam in the Melakarta system.
-Sometimes pronounced aDaaNaa (अडाणा).
-There is a Hindusthani raaga named अडाणा, which is totally different.
+Atana, Athana or Adana (अठाण / अठाणा / अडाणा) is a raga (musical scale) in Carnatic music (South Indian classical music).
+It is a Janya raga (derived scale), whose Melakarta raga (parent, also known as janaka) is the 29th Melakarta Sankarabharanam, 29th raga, commonly known as Dhirasankarabharanam in the Melakarta system.
+There is also a Hindusthani raaga named Adana (अडाणा), however, it is unrelated.

 Atana is very common in drama music.
 The note structures include, "Sadja, Chatusruti Rishabha, Suddha Madhyama, Pancama, Chatusruti Dhaivata, Kaisiki Nishada and as a rare feature, Kakali Nishada in descent."

 It is considered to be a very catchy raga that gives a stage flavor for a musician when everything is going dull in a concert.
 It stimulates the audience by its qualities of Veeram (courage).

 Structure and Lakshana

-Atana is one of those rare organically developed Raga where it doesn't adhere to strict ascending and descending order but has phrases which are used in interwoven patterns in its improvization.
+Atana is one of those rare organically developed Raga where it doesn't adhere to strict ascending and descending order but has phrases which are used in interwoven patterns in its improvisation.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):